 Green smoothie ingredients in a blender.

-How To Make A Healthy Green Smoothie
+How To Make A Green Smoothie

 It couldn’t be any easier!
 Just add all of the ingredients to a high-powered blender and blend until it’s perfectly smooth and creamy.
 It should only take about 30 seconds!